Video Streaming

 Stream delay

-Starting with camera firmware 4.8, we released low-latency HLS (LL-HLS) on all 2nd Generation MV cameras.
-With LL-HLS latency for direct LAN video streaming has dropped from 5+ seconds to 2+ seconds.
-For cloud-proxy stream, the latency will be higher since the delay is dependent on the path the video stream takes over WAN.
+Starting with camera firmware version 4.8, we introduced low-latency HLS (LL-HLS) on all second generation MV cameras.
+With LL-HLS, latency for direct LAN video streaming has been reduced from over 5 seconds to just over 2 seconds.
+For cloud-proxy streaming, the latency will be higher, as the delay depends on the path the video stream takes over the WAN.

 The Meraki Display App for Apple TV currently does not support Low Latency HLS (LL-HLS) streaming.
 As a result, certain network configurations may experience latency exceeding 10 seconds.